Adidas Takes on Fall/Winter ’17 With Help From Japanese Menswear Label White Mountaineering

 Adidas Originals’ seasonal collaboration with White Mountaineering continues with new apparel and footwear for fall/winter ’17.

-For this drop, the Japanese menswear brand lent its outerwear expertise for a line of military-inspired jackets and layers along with two Primeknit sneakers, the Boston Super and Seeulater Alledo.
+For this drop, the Japanese menswear brand lent its outerwear expertise for a line of military-inspired jackets and layers along with two Primeknit sneakers: the Boston Super and Seeulater Alledo.

 Both sneakers will be available in black and olive drab styles, which pairs accordingly with the collection’s apparel offerings.
 White Mountaineering designer Yosuke Aizawa gave each retro sneaker futuristic updates, adding Primeknit, welded seams and intricate details to the heritage Adidas models.
 Both sneakers are priced at $180.